Gerandi/Meta/implementation_notes.md

 # Meta Project - Implementation Notes

+## Recent Changes

+### OpenAlex Migration (April 2025)

+We've successfully completed the migration from multiple search providers to relying solely on the OpenAlex API.
+Key changes include:

+1. **Simplified Backend**: Removed multiple provider implementations and standardized on OpenAlex for all paper searches
+2. **Better API Configuration**: Added proper email configuration for the OpenAlex polite pool
+3. **Improved Frontend**: Removed provider selection UI elements as they're no longer needed
+4. **Consistent Results**: All search results now come from the same high-quality source

 ## Issues Fixed

 1. **[object Object] error when selecting a specific database**: Fixed by implementing a centralized error handling function for all API providers, which properly handles errors and returns an empty array instead of propagating the error object.